BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 [Enterprise policies](https://docs.github.com/en/enterprise-cloud%40latest/admin/policies/enforcing-policies-for-your-enterprise/about-enterprise-policies) allow us to enforce policy for all organizations.

-Policies set at the Enterprise level are documented here, along with a brief justification or purpose.

-### Policy Settings
+### Policies
+#### In Preview settings

+There are some good things in preview currently.
+I recommend considering these on a limited/trial basis.
+##### Repository

+In preview feature that allows creation of more complex repository policies.
+At the time this was written the feature was incommplete.
+For example, the 'Add Actors' button indicates you can add roles, teams and apps however only Roles and Deploy Keys were listed.

+Consider this feature in the context of [Repository Admin For Developers](#repository-admin-for-developers).

+##### Code

+Enterprise level branch/tag and push rulesets.
+You can target specific list, provide bypass, etc.

+###### Branch Rulesets

+If feasible, I recommend targetting all organizations and all repositories.
+No bypass.
+Check Restrict deletions, Block force pushes and Require a pull request before merging.

+###### Tag Rulesets

+This is very situational.

+###### Push Rulesets

+Another area where it's going to depend on your particular needs.

+##### Code Insights

+I'm not exacly sure what this is for.
+It looks like you can create rules similar to the Code section above and this will provide a UI to review the rules.
+What I find odd is that you can create rules here that are set to Enforce.
+I'll have to dig into the documentation further.

+##### Code ruleset bypasses

+This is a new feature that appears to allow members to request bypass for a rule.
+I can imagine scenarios where this is very useful, however I don't believe this is relevant to baseline security configuration.

+##### Custom Properties

+No relevant to security baseline IMO.

-#### Member privileges (BWalker – changed somewhere in 12/2025)
+#### Member privileges

 * **Base Permissions**: Read.
 Every member has Read access to all repositories.
 * **Repository creation**: Disabled.
-This may seem too restrictive, however allowing members to create private repositories doesn’t seem to have a purpose in a corporate environment.
-If we find a need for a ‘skunkworks’, setting that up as a new organization provides better control.
+This may seem too restrictive, however allowing members to create repositories doesn’t seem to have much purpose in a corporate environment.
+If there is a need for a ‘skunkworks’, setting that up as a new organization provides better control.
 * **Repository forking**: Disabled.
-Allowing users to fork repositories in a corporate environment can lead to a mess.
+Allowing members to fork repositories in a corporate environment can lead to a mess.
-* **Outside collaborators**: Enterprise owners only.
-We need to keep control of this.
-Currently contractors have domain accounts, so there is no need for this feature.
+* **Outside collaborators**: Enterprise owners only, this is a high risk area.
-* **Default branch name**: main but NOT enforced across the enterprise.
-We have many projects with different main branch names.
+* **Default branch name**: main but NOT enforced across the enterprise unless you are starting fresh.
-* **Admin repository permissions** These permissions control what repository administrators are allowed to do.
-At this time there are no plans to give this permission to anyone, however IF we find a need the following restrictions are in place.
+* **Admin repository permissions** Controls what repository administrators are allowed to do.
+See [Repository Admin For Developers](#repository-admin-for-developers) for a deeper analysis.
   + **Repository visibility change**: Disabled.
 Blocks repository admins from changing repository visibility, for example to public.
   + **Repository deletion and transfer**: Disabled.
 I see no reason to allow admins to delete or transfer a repo.
   + **Repository issue deletion**: Disabled.
 I see no reason to delete issues, closing with some justification is preferred.

 #### Codespaces

 * **Manage organization access to GitHub Codespaces**: Disabled.
 “Only public repositories within this enterprise may use GitHub Codespaces”.
-NOTE: we are blocking the creation of repositories and changing visibility, there should not be any public repositories in our Enterprise
+Risk of code exposure is an issue, hence recommending Disabled.
+Note that Disabled doesn't mean fully disabled, it's still allowed on public repositories.

 #### Copilot

 * Disabled.
-Allowing Copilot would require security/vendor analysis.
-For now, disabled.
+Allowing Copilot would require deeper security analysis in context of specific policy.

 #### Actions

 * **Policies**: Enable for all organizations
   + Allow enterprise, and select non-enterprise, actions and reusable workflows
 * Allow actions created by GitHub.
 We may find that this is too restrictive.
-* **Allow specified actions and reusable workflows**:
+* **Allow specified actions and reusable workflows**.
+Some examples:
   + microsoft/\* - We’re allowing microsoft so we have access to official MSBuild and Azure related actions.
   + aws-actions/\* - Official Amazon WebServices actions.
 We may be able to drop this in the future.
-  + bccactions/\* - Our internal organization that contains approved actions/shared workflows..
-Etc.
   + azure/\* - Official Microsoft Azure actions.
   + docker/\* - Official docker actions (see SECC-17)
-* **Runners** : Disable for all organizations.
-NOTE: this means that self-hosted runners cannot be managed at the repository level.
-Runners will need to be provisioned at the organization level.
+* **Runners** : Disable self-hosted runners for all organizations.
+This means that self-hosted runners cannot be managed at the repository level, requiring management at the Enterprise by owners.
+The risks of self-hosted runners are well documented in [About self-hosted runners]([https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).
-* **Artifact and log retention**: 90 days (the default value).
+  + **Artifact and log retention**: 90 days (the default value).
 Organizations can set shorter duration, but not longer.
+This isn't really security sensitive, so feel free to change.
-* **Fork pull request workflows from outside collaborators**: Require approval for all outside collaborators.
-We should not have any outside collaborators at this time.
+  + **Approval for running fork pull request workflows from contributors**: Require approval for all external contributors.
+If you've followed the rest of this guide it's not possible to fork anyway, however no reason not to set this tight as well.
-* **Fork pull request workflows in private repositories**: Unchecked (default).
-No sense allowing workflow runs in this scenario, we already block creation of private repos for members.
+  + **Fork pull request workflows in private repositories**: Run workflows from fork pull requests Unchecked (default).
+No sense allowing workflow runs in this scenario, another case were we're blocking with another policy.
-* **Workflow permissions**: Read repository contents and packages permissions.
-We may find that existing projects are comitting code during builds.
-If so, that should be reevaluate as it’s in general a bad practice
+  + **Workflow permissions**: Read repository contents and packages permissions.
+You may find that existing projects are comitting code during builds.
+If that's the case it should be reevaluate as it’s in general a bad practice
-* **Allow GitHub Actions to create and approve pull requests**: Unchecked.
+  + **Allow GitHub Actions to create and approve pull requests**: Unchecked.
 GitHub Advanced Security, DependaBot or Secrets Scanner may require this.
-Reevaluate when needed.
+Reevaluate if those features are required.

+#### Hosted compute networking

+This is a relatively new feature: [About networking for hosted compute products in your organization](https://docs.github.com/en/organizations/managing-organization-settings/about-networking-for-hosted-compute-products-in-your-organization)

+This feature has many potential security risks.
+Recommend disabling unless there is a specific need.

 #### Projects

-* **Organization projects**: Disabled.
-We use Jira for this purpose.
+* **Organization projects**: No real security concerns unless you are enabling this on a public repository where bad actors could drop malware links or the like.
-* **Project visibility change permission**: No Policy.
-Feature is not enabled.
+* **Project visibility change permission**: No Policy needed.
+This is already controlled with Enterprise Policy (if you follow this baseline).
-* **Repository projects**: **Disabled**.
-Jira.

-#### Code security and analysis
+#### Code security

 * **Dependency Insights**: No Policy (default).
 This seems like a somewhat passive feature.
-If it’s annoying or cluttered UI we can reconsider.
+If it’s annoying or cluttered UI then reconsider.
 * **Enable or disable Dependabot alerts by repository admins**: Allowed (default).
 I see no reason to restrict this.
+* **GitHub Advanced Security policies**
+  * If you are using GHAS I recommend setting all options to Allowed and controlling via Billing settings with finer controls on Organization/Repository when needed.

-#### Personal access token policies (Beta)
+#### Personal access token policies

-* Leave default, to not Enroll currently.
-We may reevaluate after the feature is stable.
+This policy recently went live/productio and allows control over how PAT's are used.
+If you are in a high security situation controlling PAT's makes sense.
+For baseline I would recommend leaving default values.

+#### Sponsors

+Entirely up to you.

 ### Settings